Resilient Landscapes in Built Environments | Section I

 Resilient landscape practices are connected to the evolving environment.
 Incorporating low-maintenance design, resilient landscapes sustain and regenerate under stressful environmental conditions, rather than falling victim to stressors.
 They are aesthetic, powerhouse systems providing ecological services; as such, they give the landscape professional the opportunity to evolve their business, adapting to the changing environment.

 Section I of the course focuses on examining and incorporating ecological design and the influential components of water, soils, design lessons from nature, and sustainable structural materials.
 Classes will illustrate concepts through case studies and provide evaluation of applications, methods, and materials.

 Please contact the Gardens to sign up for both sections at 207-633-8034.

-From the perspective of low-impact development (LID), this class examines soils according to what a landscape practitioner sees on a jobsite: soil health and fertility, restoration solutions for degraded soils, proper sourcing of any transported or engineered soils, and long-term soil management practices.
-Through sample lab results and case studies, discussion will include an overview of soil biology and chemistry, carbon sequestration and filtration of urban inputs, specific engineered blends for function, and lessons from sustainable agriculture applied to residential applications.
+Exploring low-impact development (LID), this class examines soils via the perspective of a landscape practitioner as they examine a jobsite: soil health and fertility, restoration solutions for degraded soils, proper sourcing of any transported or engineered soils, and long-term soil management practices.
+Through sample lab results and case studies, discussion will include an overview of soil biology and chemistry, carbon sequestration and filtration of urban inputs, specific engineered blends for function, and lessons of sustainable agriculture applied to residential applications.

 Day 3: Systematic Solutions to Water Management | with Trevor Smith

-In this class, students will discuss methods and materials that capture and reuse stormwater and other management solutions for stormwater runoff.
-Class will also identify updated materials and best practices for irrigation that result in water conservation, reduced poly-made materials, and hardier and healthier plants.
+In this class, students will discuss methods and materials that capture and reuse stormwater as well as other management solutions for stormwater runoff.
+Class will also identify updated materials and best practices for irrigation that result in water conservation, reduced poly-made materials, and hardier, healthier plants.